CrimsonWarpedcraft/MobActions/README.md

 `mobportals.use.[warp]` - Allows players to use portals to the specific warp (Default: disabled)
 `mobportals.create` - Allows players to create mob portals with /mp create (Default: op)
 `mobportals.remove` - Allows players to destroy mob portals with /mp remove (Default: op)
+`mobportals.warp` - Allows players to go to a warp using /mp warp.
+Also needed for /mp list (Default: op)
 `mobportals.setwarp` - Allows players to create a warp using /mp setwarp (Default: op)
 `mobportals.delwarp` - Allows players to delete a warp using /mp delwarp (Default: op)
-`mobportals.warp` - Allows players to go to a warp using /mp warp (Default: op)
 `mobportals.reload` - Allows players to reload the plugin configuration (Default: op)
 `mobportals.*` - Grants access to all portals and all other permissions (Default: disabled)